On the 1 August 1946, the Bill establishing The Australian National University is passed by Federal Parliament.

 ANU Law contributes significantly to the ANU top rating of 5 in Excellence in Research Australia (ERA).
 We are one of only two Australian universities who have achieved this rating in all three of the ERA rounds, in 2010, 2012, and again in 2015.

 On 17 November 2015 we opened our new entrance foyer which features better spaces for students, greater recognition of alumni achievements, and new facilities for formal functions and presentations.

 In 2015 ANU Law became Australia's only 20/20 law school - a world's top 20 law school at a world's top 20 university.
 (QS World University Rankings 2015)

-ANU College of Law announced as only Australian university to offer scholarship to the Permanent Court of Arbitration in The Hague, Netherlands.
+ANU College of Law announced as the only Australian university to offer a scholarship to the Permanent Court of Arbitration in The Hague, Netherlands.